House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 The most important difference is the teeth.
 Look closely at the teeth on a rip saw, and you’ll notice they’re shaped like wedges.
 Their job is to split wood down the middle, across the grain.

 By contrast, crosscut teeth are shaped like blades.
 They saw back and forth through the wood grain, severing it as they go.
-This shape cuts more slowly than a rip saw – much like how a sword is less efficient at splitting logs than an axe – but when you’re finished, it leaves a much smoother face on the wood.
+This shape cuts more slowly than a rip saw, like how a sword is less efficient at splitting logs than an axe, but when you’re finished, it leaves a much smoother face on the wood.

-Now that you know how to tell a crosscut saw from a rip saw, keep reading to learn what else to look for when you’re trying to choose the right crosscut saw for you.
+Now that you know how to tell a crosscut saw from a rip saw, keep reading to learn what else to look for when choosing the right crosscut saw.

 Tooth Pattern